Is Linkedin still relevant today in 2022? Should you even bother updating your Linkedin profile?

 Use your top post and articles in your Linkedin Feature section

 If you’re getting great engagement from your posts and articles, featuring them would be a great idea.
 It showcases all the engagement that you’ve received.
 The perception of you being a thought leader would increase.

 This is especially useful if you’re a CEO or senior executive.
 People want to hear your thoughts about the industry.

 Ending off your featured section with a strong Call To Action

 The last tip is to end off strong.
 Be concise about what you want your audiences to do.
 Tell them how you would like to be communicated with.

 Noticed how the images in the featured section are huge?
 Customize your creative and add your call to action within it.

-To view your own profile from the LinkedIn homepage, click on the “Me” icon on the top right hand corner, then select “View Profile” from the menu.
+To view your own profile from the LinkedIn homepage, click on the “Me” icon on the top right-hand corner, then select “View Profile” from the menu.
 This should bring you to your profile homepage where you can view and edit your own professional profile.

 If you copy and paste the current URL in your browser’s search input bar while you are at your profile page, this is also your public URL for your LinkedIn profile.

-How to customise your Linkedin profile URL
+How to customize your Linkedin profile URL

 From your profile page, you should see “Edit public profile & URL” in the right rail display.